streetwriters/notesnook/docs/help/contents/rich-text-editor/rich-text-editor-toolbar.md

 :::tabs key:platform
 == Desktop/Web
-To add a new group to the toolbar, click on the `+` button in the header.
+To add a new group to the toolbar, click the `+` button in the header.
 == Mobile
 Scroll down the bottom of all groups.
-Click on `{{createAGroup}}` button to add a new group.
+Click `{{createAGroup}}` button to add a new group.
 :::

 ### Adding tools to a group